 Take charge of your health by being an informed consumer.

-Talk with your health care providers when making any decisions about using complementary health approaches.
+Talk with your health care providers when makindecisions about using complementary health approaches.
 Your health care providers can give you advice based on your medical needs.

 Learn the Facts

-If you are thinking about using a complementary health approach, learn the facts.
+If you're thinking about using a complementary health approach, learn the facts.
 Is it safe?
 Does it work?

 Find out what scientific studies have been done.
 (For tips on how to do this, see Where To Find Reliable Information.)
-It’s not a good idea to use a complementary approach simply because people have told you it worked for them or because you have seen it inan advertisement or on a Web site.
+It’s not a good idea to use a complementary approach simply because people have told you it worked for them or because you've seen it in an advertisement or on a Web site.
 Remember that for some complementary health approaches, there may not be much scientific information available on safety or effectiveness.

 Complementary Health Information on the Internet